MichaelRallo/OOComparison/Interface-and-Protocols.md

 ## C++
 ### What does the language support?
-C++ doesn't have a seperate functionality for an instance, but the same effect can be achieved with a virtual class.
+C++ doesn't have a separate functionality for an instance, but the same effect can be achieved with a virtual class.
 Since C++ supports multiple inheritance, there isn't a limit to how many of these classes can be extended from.
 ### What abilities does it have?
 An entirely virtual class has all of the same functionality as an interface.
-You can declare methods that will be required in all classes that inherit from it, which will ensure that they have the behaviors that the class specefies.
+You can declare methods that will be required in all classes that inherit from it, which will ensure that they have the behaviors that the class specifies.
 ### How is it used?

 **Declaration and use of an abstract class**